sbk0716/echo-fitness-api/README.md

 ### User Story
 * Create a user with a username and password.
-* Create a measurement with user_id, weight and body_fat.
+* Create a measurement with user_id, weight, height and body_fat.
+* Update a user with a username and password.
+* Update a measurement with weight, height and body_fat.